 But hang on a minute – isn’t the European Space Agency a bunch of astronauts and rocket scientists?
 What does ESA have to do with mobile app development?
 A lot!
 From space, our planet’s atmosphere, land, and water can be monitored for multiple application fields.
 This is where the Space App Camp comes in: It’s a chance to make the resulting information accessible to a broad audience and create value in the process!

-For the sixth time, ESA is inviting 20 developers to its ESRIN location in Frascati, Italy – including travel expenses and accommodation, and you can be one of them!
-Whether you’re selected for the Space App Camp will depend on the creativity of your previous works with regard to their content, usability, design, and underlying business concepts, so show us the best apps you’ve developed.
+For the seventh time, ESA is inviting 20 developers to its ESRIN location in Frascati, Italy, including travel expenses and accommodation – and you can be one of them!
+To become selected is up to you!
+Your participation of the App Camp will depend on the creativity of your previous works with regard to their content, usability, design, and underlying business concepts, so show us the best apps you’ve developed

 Seize this opportunity to meet with like-minded people, create mobile applications using satellite data, and gain insight into ESA’s work!

 The goal of the Space App Camp is to produce mobile apps using Earth observation data on smartphones.
-In doing so, it focuses on leveraging the possibilities offered by the European Earth observation programme Copernicus, which became operational with the launch of the first Sentinel Satellite in April 2014.
+In doing so, it focuses on leveraging the possibilities offered by the European Earth observation programme Copernicus, which is currently providing became operational with the launch of the first Sentinel Satellite in April 2014 and today already provides data from seven satellites.
+The latest member of ESA’s Earth observation satellites, Sentinel-3B, was successfully launched on 25 April 2018 from Russia.
+Two weeks later Sentinel-3B has already delivered impressive first images from its ocean and land colour instruments.
+The oceans are the main focus of the mission.
+In addition, large-scale changes in land areas are also monitored and recorded.

 After a week of intense teamwork in your selected category, you and your team will present your app to the other participants and a jury of ESA representatives on the final day of the Space App Camp.
 The jury will then select the winning team and present a EUR 2,500 cash prize.

-Apply now!
-Registration will be open from 1 June to 24 July 2017.
+Registration will be open from 4 June to 16 July 2018.

 WHO CAN TAKE PART?